leolorenzoluis/playingastro/src/content/blogs/skeptcisim-with-ai.md

 ---
-title: 'Skeptics with AI here's a question for you'
+title: 'Skeptics with AI here are my thoughts to share'
 tags: #startup #bootstrap
 publishedAt: 2023-07-28
 ---